Partner Sites

 What do you need to do to stand out?
 What should you avoid?
 And how do you articulate that you walk in lockstep with the values and mindset of the schools you’re targeting?

-Judi Byers has been the executive director of admissions & financial aid at Cornell University’s Samuel Curtis Johnson Graduate School of Management for the past five years, and is tasked with ensuring her and her team bring the best talent to the MBA programs at the school.
+JJudi Byers is the former executive director of admissions and financial aid at Cornell University’s Samuel Curtis Johnson Graduate School of Management, where she and her team were responsible for attracting top talent to the school’s MBA programs.

 She believes the individuals who come through the door at Cornell have unique passions, skillsets, and experiences.
 She thinks higher education can be a vehicle through which they can align those traits with new knowledge, perspectives, and the exchange of ideas with others to spur impact and innovation.